casdoor/casdoor-website/docs/application/ui-customization.md

 :::tip

-When you edit the `form CSS`, if the value is empty, the editor will show the default value.
-But it is not fill in the field.
-You need to copy the content and paste.
+When editing the `Form CSS`, if the value is empty, the editor will show the default value.
+However, you still need to copy the content and paste it into the field.

 :::

-After filling the `form CSS`, don't forget to save the config at the bottom.
-Ok, let's see the effect.
+After filling the `Form CSS`, don't forget to save the configuration at the bottom.
+Now, let's see the effect.

 ![step2_end.png](/img/application/ui-customization/step2_end.png)

-## Part3: Select the Panel position
+## Part 3: Select the panel position

-Now the login page is much prettier than it did at the beginning.
+Now, the login page looks much prettier than before.
 We also provide three buttons for you to decide the position of the panel.

 ![step3_position.png](/img/application/ui-customization/step3_position.png)

-For example, select the **Right** button:
+For example, let's select the **Right** button:

 ![step3_end.png](/img/application/ui-customization/step3_end.png)

-## Part4: Enable the side panel
+## Part 4: Enable the side panel

-You will see now how you can enable a side panel and customize the style.
+Next, let's see how to enable a side panel and customize its style.

 First, select the button.
-In **enable side panel** mode, the panel will be in center.
+In the **Enable Side Panel** mode, the panel will be centered.

 ![enable_side_panel.png](/img/application/ui-customization/step4_enable_side_panel.png)

-Then edit the `Side panel HTML`, it decides what content will show in the side panel.
-Same as the `Form CSS`, we provide a default template.
+Then, edit the `Side panel HTML`, which determines the content that will be shown in the side panel.
+We provide a default template, so you can simply copy and paste it.
-Just copy and paste.

 ```html
 <style>